jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - S/MIME specifies the MIME type application/pkcs7-mime (smime-type "enveloped-data") for data enveloping (encrypting) where the whole (prepared) MIME entity to be enveloped is encrypted and packed into an object which subsequently is inserted into an application/pkcs7-mime MIME entity
 - **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc
 - **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply
-- **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests
+- **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests; uses the concept of requesting authority, a provisioning service point, and a provisioning service target; requesting authorities issue SPML requests to a provisioning service point; provisioning service targets are often user accounts and are required to be allowed unique identification of the data in its implementaion
 - **STRP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
 - **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)